+The parks are also bordered by two National Forests, the Sequoia National Forest and Sierra National Forest which offer even more camping and hiking opportunities.
 One of the main reasons to visit Kings Canyon/Sequoia National Park is to see the world’s two largest trees, the General Sherman Tree, located in the Giant Forest, and the General Grant Tree, located in Grant Grove.
 It’s really difficult to describe these magnificent giant groves of sequoia trees, but walking through always leaves me feeling quite small (well, literally), and in awe with nature.
 Christabel of Where’s Bel

 Shenandoah National Park is one of the most picturesque places on the USA’s east coast, and this park has something for everyone!
 I love visiting and taking guests to Shenandoah because it never fails to impress; from the flowing waterfalls to the lush forests, it can be a calming, relaxing spot or an active, athletic destination depending on how you want to spend your time there.